omnitest-app/demo/README.md

 ##### Changes from pull requests in GitHub
 When `--pull-request` is provided, Omnitest will automatically compare the target and source branches for differences.
 For this, the `GITHUB_BASE_REF` and `GITHUB_SOURCE_REF` need to be provided.
 They define the target and source branches as defined in [GitHub Variables](https://docs.github.com/en/actions/learn-github-actions/variables).

+Note: The further apart the source and target branches are, the more differences will be found.
+For the quickest test runs the pull request source branch should be up to date with the target.
+This way only the proposed new changes will be considered as differences.
+This is where rebasing and merging target->source first come in as some useful tools.

 #### Get Omnitest CI binary and license
 TODO